RaspberryPiFoundation/python-build-hat/README.md

 You should now be able to "import hub" in a Python3 script and have the module available to you.

-Optionally the code may be compiled with "DEBUG\_I2C=1" to enable logging of the I2C traffic on the hub.
+Optionally the code may be compiled with "DEBUG\_UART=1" to enable logging of the UART traffic on the hub.

-The code may be compiled with "USE\_DUMMY\_I2C=1" to use an ethernet local loopback as a fake I2C for test purposes.

 Documentation
 -------------